Mujahedyousef/PokemonGoApp/README.md

 Set up the PostgreSQL database and update the database configuration in the project.

 ### 4. Unit Testing
-Ensure you have Synom installed for unit testing.
+Ensure you have Sinon installed for unit testing.
 Run the unit tests to ensure code quality.

 bash
 npm test